manwar/perlweeklychallenge-club/challenge-205/matthias-muth/README.md

 But what if there are values that exist several times in the array?
 Actually we need to do a Unix style ``sort | uniq`` instead of just ``sort``.

-I recommend brian d foy's very nice contribution _How can I remove duplicate elements from a list or array?_ in the [Perl FAQ](https://perldoc.perl.org/perlfaq4#How-can-I-remove-duplicate-elements-from-a-list-or-array?).
+I recommend brian d foy's very nice article _How can I remove duplicate elements from a list or array?_ in the [Perl FAQ](https://perldoc.perl.org/perlfaq4#How-can-I-remove-duplicate-elements-from-a-list-or-array?).
 These are his suggestions:

 * Use a hash.
 Like for example:
 ```perl
 my %hash   = map { $_, 1 } @array;